 Focus on a cause

-Is there is a particular cause that you or the person you are giving to are passionate about?
-Both giver and receiver can feel good about being a part of a positive solution to a significant problem.
+Is there is a particular cause that you or the person you are giving to is passionate about?
+Both the giver and receiver can feel good about being a part of a positive solution to a significant problem.
 See “Gifts for you” below for specific ideas.